 We offer this unique venue for hire to chosen groups who can demonstrate the sound use of such a unique and delicate property.

 Any Festivals or Production Companies wanting to hire Homerule for an event, must submit an application thoroughly outlining the ecological benefits to and the impact management for the use of this site.
-Please email us to discuss any potential bookings and dates for 2019.
+Please email us to discuss any potential bookings and dates for 2020 or beyond.

 Please email firstname.lastname@example.org for more information.